kalyan63/TCP-and-UDP/Question2.md

     > Hence we can run both tcp and udp server with same port number and can server request concurrently.

     > Here we can see the wireshark data which shows that tcp and udp client are downloading simultaneously.

-(Concurrent Tcp and UDP.pcapng)
+        File name: (Concurrent Tcp and UDP.pcapng)